nurur/herokuMLapp_interactiveRegression/README.md

 # herokuMLapp_interactiveRegression
-Interactive Linear Regression : An univariate, regression web app which lets the user choose the range of the single predictor, X
+Interactive Linear Regression : An univariate, regression web app which lets the user choose the range of the single predictor, X.

 If you want to try by yourself, download the files of this repo to run the 'interactiveRegression' Streamlit app.
 Otherwise, you can check out the app hosted at Heroku :  https://mlapp-regression-interactive.herokuapp.com/